 Without further guidance from this Court, there is nothing to prevent this Court's unique jurisprudence on campaign-finance disclosure and contribution limits from expanding and swallowing the general rule that government may not regulate peaceful political speech and association unless it can satisfy the demanding requirements of strict scrutiny.
-Over the long term, this Court should bring its campaign-finance doctrine in line with the rest of First Amendment jurisprudence.
-But in the short term, this Court should grant certiorari so that it can make clear that nothing in its campaign-finance-disclosure cases was meant to supplant or overrule this Court's earlier decisions on compelled disclosure in other contexts.
+Over the long term, this Court should bring its campaign-finance doctrine in line with the rest of its First Amendment jurisprudence.
+But in the short term, this Court should clarify that nothing in its campaign-finance-disclosure cases was meant to supplant or overrule this Court's earlier decisions on compelled disclosure in other contexts.